andreabolzoni/call-for-participants/index.md

 Email: robin.laney@open.ac.uk

-Telephone: 01908 654342
+Telephone: 01908 654342<br/><br/>

 # INVITATION

 You are being invited to take part in a research study.
 Before you decide whether or not to take part, it is important for you to understand why the research is being done and what it will involve.
-Please take time to read the following information carefully.
+Please take time to read the following information carefully.<br/><br/>

 # GENERAL INFORMATION ABOUT THE RESEARCH STUDY AND COLLECTED RESEARCH DATA